Employer of Record

 Work Permit in Mexico

-Mexico is an increasingly popular choice for companies looking to expand operations or outsource labor, but before hiring foreign employees, it’s essential to understand the work visa requirements.
+Mexico is an increasingly popular choice for companies looking to expand operations or hire foreign talent, but before hiring foreign employees, it is essential to understand the work visa requirements.
 Navigating the proper visa processes ensures that your workforce remains compliant with Mexican law and can begin contributing effectively from day one.

 Overview of Work Visa Options in Mexico

-The National Institute of Migration (INM) governs immigration in Mexico and handles the issuance of work visas.
+The National Institute of Migration (INM) governs immigration in Mexico and handles the issuance of work-related immigration authorizations.
 Any non-resident seeking employment in Mexico must obtain the appropriate work authorization.
-Employees hired by a Mexican company require a residency visa with work permission.
-For international employees on short-term assignments (under six months), a visitor’s visa with authorization to perform paid activities is typically sufficient.
-This visitor’s visa is available for up to 180 days but requires a consular interview and approval from the INM.
+Employees hired by a Mexican company typically require a residence process based on an offer of employment.
+For short assignments of up to 180 days, the route may be a visitor condition with permission to perform paid activities, depending on the specific case and approval.

-- Temporary Resident Visa: Suitable for foreign nationals intending to live and work in Mexico for extended periods, typically over 180 days.
-This visa, which includes a work permit, allows professionals to reside in Mexico for up to four years.
+• Temporary Resident Visa: Suitable for foreign nationals intending to live and work in Mexico for extended periods, generally over 180 days, following authorization based on an offer of employment.

-- Permanent Resident Visa: Intended for individuals who plan to live and work in Mexico indefinitely, including those with family ties in Mexico or who meet long-term residency requirements.
+• Permanent Resident Visa: Intended for individuals who plan to live in Mexico indefinitely and who qualify under the applicable migration rules.

 Steps to Obtain a Work Visa

-The temporary resident visa is the most common option for foreign professionals, as most will not meet the criteria for a permanent visa (e.g., close family ties, a qualifying income, or long-term residency in Mexico).
-Employers are often responsible for initiating the temporary visa application process through the INM, with the final application submitted by the worker at their home-country Mexican consulate.
+The temporary resident route based on an offer of employment is the most common option for foreign professionals.
+Employers are often responsible for initiating the visa authorization process through the INM, with the final consular visa step completed by the worker abroad.

-General Document Requirements for a work visa include:
+General document requirements for a work visa may include:

-- Invitation letter from a Mexican public or private institution
+• Invitation or offer letter from a Mexican public or private institution

-- Evidence of financial status, employment, education, or family relationships in Mexico
+• Evidence of financial status, employment, education, or family relationships in Mexico, depending on the route used

 Key Considerations for Foreign Nationals